Up to date FAQs and information from the IRS for both filers and non-filers, HERE.

 - The above is true even for Americans who only receive Social Security (retirement or disability) or VA benefits, and those whose income comes entirely from Supplemental Security Income (SSI).

-- However, if you have qualifying children under age 17 and you receive SSI or VA benefits but did not file a tax return in 2018 or 2019, the deadline has passed to enter your information to get $500 per child with your $1,200 payment.
+- However, if you have qualifying children under age 17 and you receive SSI or VA benefits but did not file a tax return in 2018 or 2019, the deadline has been extended to September 30th to enter your information to get $500 per child with your $1,200 payment.

 - Visit https://www.irs.gov/coronavirus/non-filers-enter-payment-info-here to enter this information.

 - All U.S. residents with a Social Security number who filed a tax return in either 2019 or 2018 do not need to take any action in order to receive their rebate checks.
 Individuals who receive Social Security (retirement or disability) or railroad retirement benefits also do not need to take any action to receive their rebate checks.
 Other taxpayers who didn’t file in 2018 or 2019 such as veterans and those receiving Supplemental Security Income (SSI) should visit the IRS website for non-filers, HERE.

 - For the latest information, please click HERE.